Great minds and great ideas drive innovation.

 - What would you like to accomplish during an internship at IBM Research?

 This is not a quiz — there are no right or wrong answers.
 We encourage you to express your own views and to propose creative and innovative ideas that could be turned into concrete projects.
-You should inform yourself about the research areas at IBM Research – Zurich or Haifa to understand what kind of projects might be possible to work on.
+You should inform yourself about the research areas at the IBM Research – Zurich, Ireland and Africa Labs to understand what kind of projects might be possible for you to work on.
 However, we do not require that you focus on those areas when writing your position paper.

 How to apply

-Submit your CV and position paper (in PDF format) to your nominating professor by 10 December 2012.
+Submit your CV and position paper (in English, PDF format) to your nominating professor by 20 February 2017.

 IBM University Relations managers in the participating countries and a committee of IBM technical experts will review the nominations received from the professors, from which they will select the best candidates at their discretion.
-You will be notified at the end of February 2013 whether you are one of the winners.
+You will be notified by 24 April 2017 whether you are one of the winners.

-The winners will start their internships in 2013 on a mutually agreed date.
-Please don't forget to propose possible dates and duration (3–6 months) for your internship in your CV.
+The winners will start their internships in 2017 on a mutually agreed date.
+Please don’t forget to propose in your CV possible dates and duration (3–6 months) for your internship.